-Drawing on her background in attachment theory, relational psychoanalysis and mindfulness-based approaches, Dr. Sara Glazer has developed an integrative therapeutic method that uses hypnosis techniques within an interpersonal lens for insomnia, trauma, eating disorders, relationship issues, grief, anxiety, issues surrounding pregnancy and issues related to attention and hyperactivity.
+Drawing on her background in attachment theory, relational psychoanalysis and mindfulness-based approaches, Dr. Sara Glazer has developed an integrative therapeutic method that uses hypnosis techniques within an interpersonal lens for grief, self-esteem, social anxiety, and relational trauma.
 Using hypnosis as a powerful tool for change, she assists clients in exploring how their struggles relate to their self-perception and relationships with others.

 No items found.